 Senses: how are the senses manipulated to craft unique experiences; how to study nonvisual sensory experiences from a material-centered approach; how to reconstruct architectural acoustics in the past.

-Ways of knowing: insights into ways of knowing which differ from contemporary predominant narratives on what constitutes life and death, human and other-than-human relations, and understandings of history.
+Ways of knowing: insights into ways of knowing that differ from contemporary predominant narratives on what constitutes life and death, human and other-than-human relations, and understandings of history.

 Colonialism and cross-cultural exchange: Indigenous responses to colonization; transatlantic adaptations to colonialism.